- Print

 In addition to configuring Remote Authentication for electors, the Voting System can also be configured to allow Election Manager users to log into the Election Manager tool with their known organizational login credentials.

 This implementation does require Simply Voting staff involvement for implementation.
-Please contact us to make your request.
+Please contact support to make your request.

 Additional Information and Tips